 - If you require both billable hours monitoring and hourly staff time tracking, then consider QuickBooks Time.
 You can use its time tracker apps to record billable hours on projects.
 If you employ hourly staff working in the same location, its clock kiosk solution can help you capture time in/out transactions.
 The kiosk even supports PIN codes and facial recognition scans to prevent buddy punching.

-Harvest’s pricing guide shows one free plan and a paid Pro tier that costs $12 per user if billed monthly or $10.80 per user if billed annually.
-The main differences between the options include access to unlimited projects, data imports, integration with QuickBooks Online, and the capability to add files to invoices.
+Harvest’s pricing guide shows one free plan and a paid Pro tier that costs $12 per user, per month ($10.80 per user, per month if billed annually).
+The main difference is that the paid tier includes access to unlimited projects, data imports, integration with QuickBooks Online, and the capability to add files to invoices.

 Numbers of Users and Projects